microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ## Prerequisites

-The Secure Document Extranet (SDE) is a platform that allows users to access secure documents.
-It is available through myMicrochip.
-All documents are under an active Non-Disclosure Agreement.
-In order to get setup on the SDE, follow the directions found [here](https://www.microchip.com/en-us/support/sde-user-guide).
+The Secure Document Extranent (SDE) is a platform available through myMicrochip that allows users to access secure documents under an active Non-Disclosure Agreement.
+Follow the directions found [here](https://www.microchip.com/en-us/support/sde-user-guide) to get access to the SDE.

 > **NOTE:** This project requires a non-public version of TA100 support.